open-contracting-extensions/ocds_qualification_extension/README.md

 # Qualification

-**This extension should only be used as part of the [OCDS for PPPs profile](http://standard.open-contracting.org/profiles/ppp/), as it is not clear that it is consistent with the semantics of OCDS.**
+**Only use this extension as part of the [OCDS for PPPs profile](http://standard.open-contracting.org/profiles/ppp/), as it is not clear that it is consistent with the semantics of OCDS.**

 This extension adds a `preQualification` section between `planning` and `tender`.
 It was designed to be used as part of the [OCDS for PPPs profile](http://standard.open-contracting.org/profiles/ppp/): see the documentation in [II.1](http://standard.open-contracting.org/profiles/ppp/latest/en/framework/#ii-1-pre-qualification) and [II.2](http://standard.open-contracting.org/profiles/ppp/latest/en/framework/#ii-2-list-of-pre-qualified-suppliers).